muratk5n/thirdwave/en/index.md

 ---

-The RU animosity thing was mostly overblown too IMO, during Mao or Xiaoping.
-They played you.
+The RU animosity thing was mostly overblown too IMO, during Mao and Xiaoping.
+They were playing you.

 ---